CHET-CCTS Health Disparity/Health Equity Pilot RFA

 - The appendix is not to be used to circumvent 2 page LOI limit

 - Letters of support are not required but encouraged at the LOI stage

 Letters of Intent will be accepted online here.

 Reporting Requirements: All publications, presentations, and other creative activities resulting from this award must include the following acknowledgement: “Funding was provided, in part, by the Center for Health Equity Transformation (CHET) at the University of Kentucky.”
 A one (1) page final report due at project completion detailing study enrollment, results, dissemination, and plans for future funding.

 Application deadlines and key dates:

-Project period: 12-18 months from project start date (project start date dependent on IRB approval and disbursement of funds, but must be within 1 month of notification of award).
+- Project period: 12 months from project start date (project start date dependent on IRB approval and disbursement of funds, but must be within 1 month of award notification date).